ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

             - *NOTE* the hashcode is represented as hexadecimal, not decimal
         - `System.out.print` calls this method
 - equality
-    - generally when non-primites are compares with `==` we are comparing identity, is it the same object? (same memory address)
+    - when non-primites are compared using `==` we are comparing identity, is it the same object? (same ref/memory-address)
         - `new Integer(1) == new Integer(1)` -> returns `false`
         - `new String("foo") == new String("foo")` -> returns `false`
             - `"foo" == "foo"` -> returns `true`, we are comparing `Strings` but special case with literals